rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

 ```

-The function can access arguments and options to tell exactly what the command
+The function above can access arguments and command flags (named arguments)
-is going to do.
+to decide what exactly it should do.

+### Argument Validation

 As you can see, the `banner/2` function accepts exactly one argument and expects
-`vhost`, `if_empty` and `if_unused` options.
+the `vhost`, `if_empty` and `if_unused` options.
-To make sure the command have all correct arguments, you can use
+To make sure the command have all the correct arguments, you can use
 `merge_defaults/2` and `validate/2` functions.

 ```